fst.view

 Parameters:

-code:FST,ASTor sourcestrorlist[str]to insert.idx: Index to insert BEFORE.
+code:FST,ASTor sourcestrorlist[str]to insert.idx: Index to insert before.
 Can be'end'to indicate add at end of slice.one: IfTruethen will insertcodeas a single item.
 OtherwiseFalsewill attempt a slice insertion (type must be compatible).options: Seefst.fst.FST.options().

 Examples: